jaybabel/fretboard-frontend/README.md

 * Guitar scales are pulled from www.tofret.com API based on selected chords.
 Scale diagrams rendered dynamically using canvas.

+* Setup Bcrypt for user passwords.

 * Implement Oauth security for user logon.

-* Delete related records (i.e. user is deleted and associated recordings are deleted using cascade)

 *Refer to Project Kanban for current enhancements backlog.*